Last reviewed 27 Dec 2024

 Financing costs are deductible up to 30% of the fiscal EBITDA and EUR 1 million (financing costs incurred from related parties are limited to EUR 500 thousand).
 Interest rates should observe the arm's length principle.

-Withholding tax rate is generally set at 16% (8% for dividends; starting 2025, the dividnd tax rate increases to 10%).
+Withholding tax rate is generally set at 16%.

 The withholding tax rate is 0%, provided the beneficiary is a legal entity residing in an EU Member State, with a minimum shareholding of 25% in the Romanian company held for at least 2 years (on the basis of the EU Interest & Royalty Directive); otherwise, the domestic rate is 16% (0% for interest on savings of natural persons domiciled in EU countries with which Romania concluded information exchange agreements).